DHA License for Doctors: A Complete Registration Guide

 8. Receive and Activate Your DHA License

-How much time is required for a doctor to obtain a DHA medical license?
+How much time is needed for a doctor to obtain a DHA license?

-The time required for a doctor to get a DHA medical license typically ranges between 4 to 6 weeks, though the timeline varies based on the type of license and the consulting firm.
+The time required for a doctor to get a DHA license typically ranges between 4 and 6 weeks, though the timeline varies based on the type of license and the consulting firm.
 For example, it may take 3-5 months for a specialist if you opt for Felix Happich as a license consultancy.
-Some of the types are provided with the time required for getting a DHA license.
+Some of the types are provided with the time required to get a DHA license.

 Type of LicenseTime Required